denis1stomin/okeears/README.md

 * OneNote API is used to store the data in human-readable format.
 (You can use the OKR information in other O365-integrated systems.
 You can use OneNote mobile app on your phone)
 * GDPR compliant :) since OneDrive/OneNote is used as a backend solution.
-* Okeears is hosted using GitHub Pages open repository!
+* Okeears is hosted using GitHub Pages open repositories!
 * All the code is open-source!

 ## High level architecture